WebAssembly/component-model/design/mvp/WIT.md

 ```

 There is a special type of comment called `documentation comment`.
 A
-`doc-comment` is either a line comment preceded with `///` whichends at the next
+`doc-comment` is either a line comment preceded with `///` which ends at the next
 newline (`\n`) character or it's a block comment which starts with `/**` and ends
 with `*/`.
 Note that block comments are allowed to be nested and their delimiters
 must be balanced